 Grevillea 'Long John' (G. longistyla x G. johnsonii)

 An dense rounded shrub (8'x12') with thin, long, somewhat soft, needle-like leaves along vertical branches .
 Large, dark rose-pink and white flower clusters form on the ends of branches.
 Can be used for cut flowers.
 Hardy to the mid 20º F.

 An evergreen shrub with coral-red flowers that are striking against the grey feathery foliage - a good bloomer in the fall and winter This plant stays low (below 3 feet) and spreads to 6 feet.
 Will tolerate some alkalinity.
 Hardy to 28 degrees F. This Grevillea flowers on older wood so avoid avoid cutting back in summer months.
 Sometimes grown as Grevillea 'Gilded Dragon'.

-Upright shrub 8-12 feet tall by 6-8 feet wide w/ivory flowers year-round.
+Upright shrub or small tree 8-12 feet tall by 6-8 feet wide w/ivory flowers year-round.
 Hardy to 25F.
-This hybrid is the result of the cross between (Grevillea banksii and G. whiteana.
+This hybrid is the result of the cross between Grevillea banksii and G. whiteana.

 Grevillea 'Noel' - California Grevillea

 branches covered with glossy green, needle-like leaves and curved pinkish flowers that form